Lars Peter Hansen: Associations

 He is the co-winner of the Frisch Medal with Kenneth Singleton in 1984 for his paper, "Generalized Instrumental Variables Estimation of Nonlinear Rational Expectations Models".
 For his work in studying the properties of financial markets and macroeconomics, he was the 2006 Erwin Plein Nemmers Prize in Economics recipient.
 He was recognized for his use of statistical methods in economics by receiving the CME Group-MSRI Prize In Innovative Quantitative Applications in 2008.
 In 2011, he was awarded the BBVA Foundation Frontiers of Knowledge Award in Economics, Finance, and Management "for making fundamental contributions to our understanding of how economic actors cope with risky and changing environments."
 He holds honorary doctorates from Utah State University and honorary professorships from HEC Paris and Universidad del Pacífico awarded in 2015.
 On May 22, 2016, Hansen received an honorary degree from Colby College in Waterville, Maine.

 Nobel Memorial Prize

 On October 14, 2013, Hansen, with Eugene Fama and Robert Shiller, was awarded the Nobel Memorial Prize in Economic Sciences.
 The award cited their "empirical analysis of asset prices."
 His Nobel lecture, "Uncertainty Inside and Outside Economic Models," was delivered on December 8, 2013.

+Miscellaneous

+Lars Peter Hansen's favorite pie is pumpkin pie.